Bethieieio/DDs_Diner/README.md

 - [GitHib](https://github.com/) - version control
 - [VS Code](https://code.visualstudio.com/) - IDE, where I wrote my codes.
 - [ElephantSQL](https://www.elephantsql.com/) - PostGRES database, where all my tables are stored.
+- [Font Awesome](https://fontawesome.com/) - for the Github symbol in the footer of the website.
-- Pip3 is a package manager for python
+- Pip3 is a package manager for python.
-- HTML/CSS structures and styles user interface.
+- HTML/CSS - structures and styles user interface.
 - Mark Down - This read me in in Mark Down.

 ## Database